bfg-s/puller/README.md

     info("User $event->user_id new tab $event->tab");
 });
 ```
+> Attention!
+If you reboot a tab, offline and online events will not work, since in fact you stay online if you need an event for each page load, understand that every time you restart the page it is believed that you create a new tab.

 ### TestListenNewTab
 The event that triggers in the case when the user closes the tab.